esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 Decoding floating point data
 ----------------------------

-PIL provides some special mechanisms to allow you to load a wide variety of formats into a mode ``F`` (floating point) image memory.
+PIL2 provides some special mechanisms to allow you to load a wide variety of formats into a mode ``F`` (floating point) image memory.

 You can use the ``raw`` decoder to read images where data is packed in any